 Short and Sweet Information

-Sega was worried by the success of Nintendo's 64 bit system, so they copied Nintendo's strategy, by-passing the 64 bit level of graphics and leap-frogging up to the next level, 128 bit graphics.
+Sega was worried by the success of Nintendo's 64 bit system, so they copied Nintendo's strategy.
+Sega by-passed the 64 bit level of graphics and leap-frogged up to the next level, 128 bit graphics.
 On September 9, 1999, Sega released the first gaming system with 128 bit graphics, the Sega Dreamcast.
-The graphics are stunning, for the 128 bit architecture allowed graphics that make characters look more like real people and less like cartoons.
+The graphics are stunning, as the 128 bit architecture allowed quality graphics that made characters look more like real people and less like cartoons.
 The Sega Dreamcast has a 128-Bit Hitachi processor running at a whopping 200 Mhz.
 The video game market was now very competitive and crowded.
 Both Sony and Nintendo were to respond to the Sega challenge with 128 bit systems later.
 The cost of remaining competitive was too high, and after about a year, Sega left the game console business, opting to concentrate on creating and selling games only.

 Quick Specs: